The 10 Worst Small Towns In New Hampshire For 2025

-Most Americans have never been to New Hampshire.
-However, as the people who live there know, New Hampshire is an awesome state.
+Most Americans have never been to small town New Hampshire.
+However, as the New Hampshirite who live there know, small town New Hampshire is an awesome place to call home.

 But is it all roses?
 Definitely not.
 Just like any other state, New Hampshire has its trouble spots.
-This article aims to determine, using science, the absolute worst small towns to live in the Granite State.
-Don't shoot the messenger, this is all using data.
+This article aims to determine, using Saturday Night Science, the absolute worst small towns to live in the Granite State.
+Don’t freak out, we will use data to show which places have high crime, poverty, and unemployment.

-So what is the worst small town to call home in New Hampshire for 2022?
-According to the most recent census data, Winchester is the worst small town to live in New Hampshire.
+So what is the worst small town to call home in New Hampshire for 2025?
+According to the most recent census data, Littleton is the worst small town to live in New Hampshire.

 Read on below to see how we crunched the numbers, or scroll to the bottom to see how your town ranked.